SE-0526: withDeadline

 /// If the operation completes before the deadline expires, this function returns the result.
 If the

-/// deadline expires first, this function cancels the operation and if the operation then throws the
+/// deadline expires first, this function cancels the operation.
+The `withDeadline` function will

 ///